martin-rauber/sunset-calc/readme.md

 ![OC calc demo](./demo/oc-calc-demo.gif)

+## Swiss 4S calc

+Program to calculate S1, S2, and S3 OC and total OC for Swiss_4S files, basically the same as the OC calc for Swiss_3S but adjusted for the additional protocol step.

+## EUSAAR2 calc

+Proposed program to calculate OC/EC EUSAAR2 files… under construction

+## OC/EC yield

+Program to calculate the amount in S1, S2, S3, and total OC (Swiss_3S file) using the OC calc script.
+The amount of EC is calculated with the uploaded EC file using the TC calc script.
+Additionally, the EC yield and charring is calculated using the Swiss_3S file.
+The result from each calculation is then used to perform the EC-yield correction.

 ## File splitter

 The file splitter splits a Sunset txt raw file with multiple runs in one to multiple files with one run.
 The app is no-frills; upload the file and get a zip file with each run in a single txt file.
 Result txt file nomenclature: [sample number]-[file name]-[sample name]-split.txt

 ![File splitter demo](./demo/file-splitter-demo.gif)

+## Issues

+For

 ## How does it work?